1. Personal licences application guidance

 - the results of a subject access search under the Data Protection Act 1998(b) of the Police National Computer by the National Identification Service

-- Currently a basic criminal conviction record can only be obtained from Disclosure Scotland on payment of a fee.
-Contact details are:
+- Currently a basic criminal conviction record can only be obtained from GOV.UK on payment of a fee.

 - Alternatively but less straight forward a subject access search can be obtained from a Police Station on payment of a fee.
-Experience has shown that the Disclosure Scotland avenue is generally quicker than a police subject access report
+Experience has shown that the GOV.UK avenue is generally quicker than a police subject access report

 In all cases these certificates or subject access reports shall be issued no earlier than one calendar month before the giving of the application to the relevant licensing authority.
 This means that the certificate/subject access report must be less than one month old when we receive it together with the personal licence application.